-We respond to all animal emergencies involving sick and injured stray animals.
+We respond to all animal emergencies involving sick and injured stray animals except in the cities of Mesa, Surprise, Avondale and Peoria, who have their own Animal Control.
 For animal cruelty, we cover the cities of Phoenix, Scottsdale and Tempe ONLY.
 To report animal cruelty in other cities, please call the appropriate number below:

 |Gilbert||480.503.6500 or email firstname.lastname@example.org|